davyie/spring_multimodule/docs/External_Configuration.md

 What does `@Configuration` do?
 - This is a class which configures the Spring application context.
 It can set up variables, initialize beans into the spring application context and more.

+How do we load in the .env?
+- we can do it multiple ways.
+We can either `source` it in the terminal and run it in the container.
+We can also to it programmatically through Main application and dotenv dependency.
+We should probably do this in the configuration file of the main application.